houshym/ossm-fed/Readme.md

     ```bash
     Git clone https://github.com/houshym/ossm-fed.git
     ```
-    **Note:** you can use all-in-one scritps to dploy a service mesh instance and create a federation between clusters
+    **Note:** you can use all-in-one scritps to deploy a service mesh instance and create a federation between clusters

      - [create federated mesh between ROSA and ARO and deply app](./rosa-aro-fed.sh)